satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of the results section.
 The interface should allow multiple reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across others’ comments on the article.
-This system can be used in both a traditional review and revise model as well as a collaborative Wikipedia-style revision model that allows collaborative revision of the article.
+This system can be used in both a traditional review-and-revise model as well as a collaborative Wikipedia-style revision model that allows collaborative revision of the article.
 Since metrics keep track of contributions (discussed later), such an approach encourages revisions to an article that improve its scientific validity instead of a new article.
 A mock-up of such a system is shown in Figure 2A.

 2. Provide reviewers materials and methods to perform comprehensive evaluation.